cdlib/cedilla/README.md

 * create symbolic links in /config for each of the example files in your new directory

-* cd into the local repo
+* cd into the local project

 * > npm install socket.io